River gods (Greek mythology)

 In ancient Greek religion and mythology, rivers (ποταμοί) were often personified as deities, and in a number of ancient Greek cities river gods were the subject of local worship.
 In Hesiod's Theogony, the river gods are the offspring of the Titans Oceanus and Tethys, and the brothers of the Oceanids.
 In Greek mythology, river deities - such as Inachus, Scamander, and Peneus - are often progenitors of local genealogical lines.

 In the Iliad, there are references to sacrifices being made to river deities, including the sacrifice of ephebes' hair.
 During military campaigns into foreign territory, there is evidence of sacrifices having been made to rivers upon their crossing.
 River deities could also be invoked as witnesses to an oath.

 Depictions of river deities in ancient Greek art often combine anthropomorphic features with bull-like elements such as horns.

 Mythology

 The river gods were the 3000 sons of the great earth-encircling river Oceanus and his wife Tethys and the brothers of the Oceanids.
-They were also the fathers of the Naiads and Potamides.
+They were also the fathers of the Naiads.
 The river gods were depicted in one of three forms: a man-headed bull, a bull-headed man with the body of a serpent-like fish from the waist down, or as a reclining man with an arm resting upon an amphora jug pouring water.